hikmahealth/covid19countymap/README.md

 Demographic and geographic information about  states and counties were obtained from the [United States Census](https://www.census.gov/).

+County R estimates are a subset of the estimates made by the models created by Youyang Gu.

 License and Warranty Disclaimer
 -------